 A Small Self-Administered Scheme (SSAS) is a type of pension scheme aimed primarily at company directors and certain key employees, who require more flexibility and control over their pension arrangements.
-SSAS can offer a cost effective, tax efficient solution to your pension planning needs in a way that can also be very useful to your business.
-If you are unsure about which pension is best for you, please seek advice from a suitably authorised financial adviser before proceeding.
+SSAS can offer a cost-effective, tax-efficient solution to your pension planning needs in a way that can also be very useful to your business.
+Note that stakeholder pension schemes are generally available and might meet your needs as well as a SSAS, If you are unsure about which pension is best for you, please seek advice from a suitably authorised financial adviser before proceeding.
 Note that InvestAcc does not provide financial advice.